w3f/polkadot-wiki/docs/build-build-with-polkadot.md

    deleted outright along with its storage if it does not maintain these requirements.

 3. **Caching**.
-Contracts are cached by default and therefore means they only need to be deployed once, and afterward be instantiated as many times as you want.
+Contracts are cached by default and therefore means they only need to be deployed once and afterward be instantiated as many times as you want.
 This helps to keep the storage load on the chain down to the minimum.
 On top of this, when a contract is no longer being used and the _existential deposit_ is drained, the code will be erased from storage (known as reaping).